pawapuro

 During development, the game was meant to be realistic looking like its predecessor, but due to limitations of the Super Famicom, which would cause the game to be choppy and stiff, the game's art style had to go in a more cartoony direction.
 The original super-deformed Pawapuro-kun was designed by Kenji Fujioka (藤岡謙治).

 The first game with a Success mode, Jikkyō Powerful Pro Yakyū 3, came out on February 29th, 1996.
 The mode was based off of the gameplay of Tokimeki Memorial, another game developed by Konami.
-Tokimeki Memorial was very popular amongst the PawaPuro development team; so they decided to create a mode inspired by it.
+Tokimeki was very popular amongst the PawaPuro development team; so they decided to create a mode inspired by it.

 The history of this franchise is very long and storied and I don't think I could ever do it justice so I'm going to leave it at that.